 What Happens After the Inspection

-After completing the inspection, we sit down with you and go over everything we found.
-You receive a clear explanation of the current condition of your roof, any immediate concerns, items to watch, and our honest recommendation about whether repair or replacement makes sense given the roof’s age and condition.
+After completing the inspection, the roofer sits down with you and goes over everything found.
+You receive a clear explanation of the current condition of your roof, any immediate concerns, items to watch, and an honest recommendation about whether repair or replacement makes sense given the roof’s age and condition.

-If repairs are warranted, we provide a written estimate on the spot.
-If the roof is in good shape, we’ll tell you that too - and we’ll let you know what we’d expect to see in the next few years so you can plan ahead.
+If repairs are warranted, you get a written estimate on the spot.
+If the roof is in good shape, the roofer tells you that too - and lets you know what to expect in the next few years so you can plan ahead.

-What to Expect After We Inspect Your Roof
+What to Expect After Your Roof Is Inspected

-After we complete the inspection, we sit down with you - at your property, not over email - and go through what we found.
+After the inspection is complete, the roofer sits down with you - at your property, not over email - and goes through what was found.
 You get a clear explanation of:

 If repairs are warranted, you’ll receive a written, itemized estimate on the spot.
-If your roof is in good shape, we’ll tell you that and let you know what to expect over the next few years.
+If your roof is in good shape, the roofer tells you that and lets you know what to expect over the next few years.

-We don’t manufacture urgency.
-We don’t invent problems to sell repairs.
-If your roof is fine, we’ll say so.
-That honesty is why Suwanee homeowners trust us and why our customers refer their neighbors.
+Network roofers don’t manufacture urgency or invent problems to sell repairs.
+If your roof is fine, they say so.
+That honesty is why Suwanee homeowners come back and refer their neighbors.

 Contact us today or call (470) 888-0030 to schedule your free roof inspection.
-We serve all of Suwanee and surrounding Gwinnett County communities, and we’re ready to give your roof an honest assessment.
+We connect homeowners across Suwanee and surrounding Gwinnett County communities with roofers ready to give your roof an honest assessment.